Jamiat Ulama-i-Hind: Merger process

 The Times of India reported on 22 June 2022 that the two factions of the Jamiat have begun a merger process which might be materialised very soon.
 The Hindu reported on 16 July 2022 that "the faction of the younger Madani is said to be agreeable to work under the senior Madani as Jamiat president."
 On 28 May 2022, the Jamiat's M faction had invited its rival Arshad Madani to attend its general body meeting in Deoband, which he accepted.
 His acceptance of the invitation has been seen as his first step towards reconciliation.
 In the Deoband meet, Arshad Madani expressed that "the Jamiat needs to come together so our voice can be stronger."

 Institutions

 Idara Mabahith-e-Fiqhiyyah

 Jamiat Ulema-e-Hind established the Idara Mabahith-e-Fiqhiyyah (Institute of Juristic Discussions) in 1970 and Muhammad Miyan Deobandi was appointed its first director.
-The institute organized its fifteenth juristic seminar in March 2019.
+The institute organised its fifteenth juristic seminar in March 2019.
 The seminar discussed whether Google AdSense, Paytm cash and other things related with mobile and internet were allowed under Islamic law.
 It was attended by Muslim jurists including Saeed Ahmad Palanpuri and Shabbir Ahmad Qasmi.